Quicksilver (Marvel Comics): Film

-Marvel licensed the filming rights of the X-Men and related concepts, such as mutants, to 20th Century Fox, who created a film series based on the franchise.
-Years later, Marvel started their own film franchise, the Marvel Cinematic Universe (MCU), which focused on characters that they had not licensed to other studios, such as the Avengers (see below).
-As a result, Quicksilver and Scarlet Witch became part of a claims dispute between the two studios, with Fox citing the pair being mutants and children of Magneto and Marvel citing the pair's editorial history making them more closely associated with the Avengers rather than the X-Men.
-In time, the two studios came to an agreement, allowing each other to use the characters so long as Fox did not reference them as members of the Avengers and Marvel did not mention them as mutants or children of Magneto.
-The arrangement became moot following the acquisition of 21st Century Fox by Disney - the parent company of Marvel Studios, and the confirmation that future X-Men films will take place within the Marvel Cinematic Universe.
+Marvel licensed the filming rights of the X-Men and related concepts (such as mutants) to 20th Century Fox in 1994, after an animated X-Men television series for Fox Kids demonstrated the franchise's commercial appeal to producer Lauren Shuler Donner.
+Years later, Marvel started their own film franchise, the Marvel Cinematic Universe (MCU), which focused on characters that had not been licensed to other studios.
+As a result, Quicksilver and Scarlet Witch became part of a rights dispute between the two studios, with Fox citing the pair's status as mutants and children of Magneto, and Marvel citing their closer editorial association with the Avengers.
+The two studios eventually reached an agreement allowing each to use the characters, so long as Fox did not reference them as Avengers and Marvel did not identify them as mutants or as Magneto's children.
+The arrangement became moot following Disney's acquisition of 21st Century Fox and the subsequent transfer of all X-Men-related characters to Marvel Studios.